 The Chief Executive Officer is responsible for the day to day management of the CLC, for implementing the policy decisions of the Council and its Committees and for ensuring that the CLC undertakes its operations within the budget approved by the Council.
 The Chief Executive Officer is supported by a staff team of 15 employees.

-Chief Executive Officer Sheila Kumar Director of Regulatory Standards Simon Blandy (to 9 October 2020) Director of Strategy and External Relations Stephen Ward Director of Finance and Operations Jason Hinrichsen
+Chief Executive Officer Sheila Kumar

+Director of Strategy and External Relations Stephen Ward

+Director of Finance and Operations Jason Hinrichsen